Thesis title: Revolutionary Reverberations: Russia and Ireland in War and Revolution, 1905-1923

 Event on 'The Spectre that came Alive: Reactions to the Bolshevik Revolution', Edinburgh Open History Society, Royal Scots Club, Edinburgh, March 2019.

-Annual Conference of the Study Group on the Russian Revolution, University of Leuven, Antwerp, January 2020.
+- Annual conference of the Study Group on the Russian Revolution, University of Leuven, Antwerp, Jan.
+2020.
+Title: ‘Empire, Nationality Politics and Bolshevik Attitudes to Ireland, 1916-1921’.

 Matthew Rendle and Anna Lively, 'The Antirevolutionary Commemoration: The Centenary of 1917 in Russia', History and Memory, vol 33 (2021), 3-45.